ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

   [ACID](../../../server/clustering/cluster-transactions#cluster-transaction-properties)
   transactions in cluster-wide sessions.

-* Atomic Guards coordinate work between sessions or nodes that try to write on a document at the same time.
+* Atomic Guards coordinate work between sessions that try to write on a document at the same time.
   Saving a document is prevented if another session is currently holding that document's related 'key'.
   When finished, the session releases the key.